gmcclarin/tyler/README.md

  - scroll down and shows services
  - contact info at the bottom
  - reservation
- - likes the scroll beha
+ - likes the scroll behavior on mobile
- vior on mobile
 - likes the reviews carousel idea
 - BLOG PAGE - whats up in the tree world ( maybe hidden )
 - admin